Key dates in discovery of classified records tied to Biden

-Key dates related to the discovery of classified documents tied to President Joe Biden, based on statements from the White House, the president and Attorney General Merrick Garland:
+Key dates related to the discovery of classified documents tied to President Joe Biden, based on statements from the White House, the president, his attorneys, and Attorney General Merrick Garland:

 — Jan.
 20, 2017: Biden's two terms as vice president to President Barack Obama end.